Skip to main content

 How to use receiving data when disputing shortages

-Deductions Navigator provides this data as a reference for shipping-related deductions (claim codes 13 - 30).
+The SupplyPike Deductions app provides this data as a reference for shipping-related deductions (claim codes 13 - 30).
 On an individual deduction detail page, received quantities are compared to invoiced quantities for each claim line.

 When the data works in your favor (meaning that Walmart's receiving data shows that all deducted items were actually received in full), we recommend using this as proof when disputing the shortage.
 Many suppliers have even seen success submitting disputes for shortages with this type of proof documentation when a shipping document is not available.